Python API#

 orreturn_likelihood

-is True) a tuple of that tree sequence plus a dictionary of posterior probabilities and/or the marginal likelihood given the mutations on the tree sequence.
+is True) a tuple of that tree sequence plus a fit object and/or the marginal likelihood given the mutations on the tree sequence.

 - tsdate.core.estimation_methods#